 Our pupils are encouraged to know, understand and exercise their rights and personal freedoms and are taught about how to do this safely, such as in our e-safety lessons.

 At Keep Hatch we are proud to promote and celebrate our different backgrounds and beliefs.
 Self-respect and respect for others lie at the heart of our core values and underpin our behaviour system.
-It is modeled and required in every lesson and interaction with pupils.
+It is modelled and required in every lesson and interaction with pupils.
 Our rich curriculum allows ample opportunity for children to work collaboratively with others, learning to respect one another.
 Our pupils know and understand that it is expected and imperative that respect is shown to everyone, whatever differences we may have, and to everything.

 Tolerance of those with different faiths and beliefs